-This fabric was the first ever fabric manufactured by man.
 Invented back in 1868, the viscose process expanded on how to make textiles that were less expensive.
 Specifically, the viscose process targeted the manufacture of artificial silk.
-Once this process was made, it became a standard in the creation of rayon fabrics.
+Once this process was standardized, it became a necessity in the creation of rayon fabrics.

 Viscose rayon is silk-like in touch and feel.
 Its absorbent properties surpass its natural counterparts like cotton fiber or linen.
 It makes this fabric great for hot climates where people tend to perspire more.
 Overall, rayon’s properties make it a great fabric for daily use.

 The manufacturing of viscose rayon led the way for artificial silk and opened the door to synthetic fabric creation.
-The process of formulating viscose rayon starts with trees.
-The wood pulp derives from raw material like pines, spruce, or hemlock trees.
+The process of formulating the fabric starts with trees.
+The wood pulp is derived and cultivated from raw material like pines, spruce, or hemlock trees.
 This contains the regenerated cellulose needed to create the viscose.

 The yarn from there becomes fabric!
 They’re weaved based on their final product specifications.

 Viscose fabric has a bunch of great uses and applications.
 It is neither a natural or synthetic fabric due to its processing with natural raw materials, but coated chemical processes.
 Rayon fabric offer affordability over real silk, and feels comparable to the real thing.
 Overall, some of its finest uses are in clothing.

 Viscose fabric stretches over other fabrics.
 The quality derives from the spooling process, where where stretched yarn creates good tensile strength.
 Viscose rayon also has amazing dye longevity.
 It can hold onto its coloring well.